Extreme ultraviolet lithography: Pupil fill ratio

+A larger pupil fill is more susceptible to stochastic fluctuations from point to point in the pupil.

-Use with multiple patterning
+Use with multiple-patterning

-EUV is anticipated to use double patterning at around 34 nm pitch with 0.33 NA.
+EUV is anticipated to use double-patterning at around 34 nm pitch with 0.33 NA.
 This resolution is equivalent to '1Y' for DRAM.
-In 2020, ASML reported that 5 nm M0 layer (30 nm minimum pitch) required double patterning.
+In 2020, ASML reported that 5 nm M0 layer (30 nm minimum pitch) required double-patterning.

 In H2 2018, TSMC confirmed that its 5 nm EUV scheme still used multi-patterning, also indicating that mask count did not decrease from its 7 nm node, which used extensive DUV multi-patterning, to its 5 nm node, which used extensive EUV.
 EDA vendors also indicated the continued use of multi-patterning flows.
-While Samsung introduced its own 7 nm process with EUV single patterning, it encountered severe photon shot noise causing excessive line roughness, which required higher dose, resulting in lower throughput.
+While Samsung introduced its own 7 nm process with EUV single-patterning, it encountered severe photon shot noise causing excessive line roughness, which required higher dose, resulting in lower throughput.
 TSMC's 5 nm node uses even tighter design rules.
 Samsung indicated smaller dimensions would have more severe shot noise.

 In Intel's complementary lithography scheme at 20 nm half-pitch, EUV would be used only in a second line-cutting exposure after a first 193 nm line-printing exposure.

 Multiple exposures would also be expected where two or more patterns in the same layer, e.g., different pitches or widths, must use different optimized source pupil shapes.
 For example, when considering a staggered bar array of 64 nm vertical pitch, changing the horizontal pitch from 64 nm to 90 nm changes the optimized illumination significantly.
 Source-mask optimization that is based on line-space gratings and tip-to-tip gratings only does not entail improvements for all parts of a logic pattern, e.g., a dense trench with a gap on one side.

-In 2020, ASML reported that for the 3 nm node, center-to-center contact/via spacings of 40 nm or less would require double or triple patterning for some contact/via arrangements.
+In 2020, ASML reported that for the 3 nm node, center-to-center contact/via spacings of 40 nm or less would require double- or triple-patterning for some contact/via arrangements.

-For the 24-36 nm metal pitch, it was found that using EUV as a (second) cutting exposure had a significantly wider process window than as a complete single exposure for the metal layer.
+For the 24–36 nm metal pitch, it was found that using EUV as a (second) cutting exposure had a significantly wider process window than as a complete single exposure for the metal layer.
+However, using a second exposure in the LELE approach for double patterning does not get around the vulnerability to stochastic defects.

-Multiple exposures of the same mask are also expected for defect management without pellicles, limiting productivity similarly to multiple patterning.
+Multiple exposures of the same mask are also expected for defect management without pellicles, limiting productivity similarly to multiple-patterning.

-Self-aligned litho-etch-litho-etch (SALELE) is a hybrid SADP/LELE technique whose implementation has started in 7 nm and continued use in 5 nm.
+Self-aligned litho-etch-litho-etch (SALELE) is a hybrid SADP/LELE technique whose implementation has started in 7 nm.

-Self-aligned litho-etch-litho-etch (SALELE) has become an accepted form of double patterning to be used with EUV, starting at the 5 nm node, where some layers are 28 nm pitch.
+Self-aligned litho-etch-litho-etch (SALELE) has become an accepted form of double-patterning to be used with EUV.

+In order to avoid higher doses for alleviating stochastic effects (even for 36 nm vias) splitting the pattern, leading to double patterning or multipatterning, would lead to a better image quality.
+In fact, this occurs at large enough design rules (i.e., 36 nm) that it overlaps with DUV double patterning.